 If you are exposed to hydrogen sulfide for a long time in an enclosed space with little airflow (like some work exposures), it can affect your health.
-However, hydrogen sulfide levels in an area like the beach, where large amounts of airflow can dilute concentrations, is not expected to harm health.
+However, hydrogen sulfide levels in areas like the beach, where large amounts of airflow can dilute concentrations, are not expected to harm health.

 Can I consume Sargassum?

 You should not use Sargassum in cooking because it may contain large amounts of heavy metals like arsenic and cadmium.